 The main reason people start a seed bank is to have food security if a disaster strikes.
 There is only so much emergency food you can stockpile (I’d recommend a 30-day stockpile at a minimum).

-Another reason some people stock survival seeds is because they are worried that the government or corporations will do away with non-GMO, heirloom seeds.
+Another reason some people stock survival seeds is that they are worried that the government or corporations will do away with non-GMO heirloom seeds.
 If Monsanto had their way, for example, we’d only have access to their GMO seeds.

 I personally am not worried about this last scenario.
 However, if corporations did take control of all crops, it would be nice to know that I have a stockpile of heirloom seeds to grow food for my family.

 It’s a small but potent way of rebelling!

 My main problem with survival seed kits is that they give people a false sense of security.
 If you have never gardened before, you can’t realistically expect to start producing all your own food quickly.

 Gardening takes a lot of skill – and gardening during disaster situations will be even more challenging.

 For More About Producing Your Own Food: Producing Food Overview